daniil-sidorov/codecademy_website_projects/README.md

-# myBeginnerWebsiteProjects
+# my_codecademy_website_projects

-This is the website created by me while doint Codecademy course on CSS.
+This branch contains websites, which I build while studyng on the Codecademy.